Emicy963/Django-Blog/README.md

 ## Contributing

-We elcome contributions to improve this Django blog project!
+Weelcome contributions to improve this Django blog project!
 Here's how you can contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)